crazzfeng/sendcloud-docs/docs/Sending Setting/domain-1/how-to-configure-your-domain-on-dnspod.md

 metadata:
   robots: index
 ---
-# How to Set Up Domain on DNSPod

 ## Overview

 This guide demonstrates how to add a root domain or subdomain in DNSPod and configure the DNS records required by Aurora SendCloud for that domain or subdomain.
 This guide assumes that you already have a DNSPod account.